-Ask participants to go into 2 groups and assign each group the following questions:
+Ask participants to go into 3 groups and assign each group the following questions:

-- Group 1- Different types of sexual violence that happen in the community, where they happen and to whom; - Group 2 -The consequences for survivors, their families and the wider community - including the effects on a person's physical and mental health and role in the family and community, and on other family members.
+- Group 1- What types of sexual violence that happen in the community, where they happen and to whom? - Group 2 What are the consequences for survivors, their families and the wider community?
+Including the effects on a person's physical and mental health and in the family and community. - Group 3 What are prevention measures?